-If you want to run a MILLIPLEX® MAP kit using samples other than serum or plasma, we have protocols to address tissue lysates, urine, blood spots, gingival fluid, nasal lavage fluid, tears, cerebrospinal fluid (CSF), bronchoalveolar fluid, saliva, cervical/vaginal secretions, and many other sample types, as well as protocols that are modified for use with small volume samples.
+If you want to run a MILLIPLEX® kit using samples other than what we have tested (reference the protocol), we have protocols available for the following sample types: tissue lysates, urine, blood spots, gingival fluid, nasal lavage fluid, tears, cerebrospinal fluid (CSF), bronchoalveolar fluid, saliva, cervical/vaginal secretions, and many more.
+We also have protocols that are modified for use with small volume samples.